dapperlabs/cryptokitties-bounty/README.md

   - No. Please do not copy this code for other purposes than reviewing it.
 - I have more questions!
   - Create a new issue with the title starting as “QUESTION”
+- Will the code change during the bounty?
+ - Yes, as issues are reported we will update the code as soon as possible.
+Please make sure your bugs are reported against the latest versions of the published code.

+<b>Important Legal Information:</b>

+The bug bounty program is an experimental and discretionary rewards program for our community to encourage and reward those who are helping to improve CryptoKitties.
+You should know that we can cancel the program at any time, and awards are at the sole discretion of CryptoKitties bug bounty panel.
+In addition, we are not able to issue awards to individuals who are on sanctions lists or who are in countries on sanctions lists (e.g. North Korea, Iran, etc).
+All rewards are subject to applicable law and thus applicable taxes.
+Lastly, your testing must not violate any law or compromise any data that is not yours.